 In the majority of auto accident claims in North Carolina, no exemplary or punitive damages will be awarded.
 The purpose of awarding such damages in an auto accident claim is not to compensate the victim for losses incurred, but to punish the person responsible for the accident.
 You will only be eligible to receive punitive damages if the behavior of the responsible party is egregiously negligent or willfully dangerous.
 An example might be a case of road rage, and abhorrent driving behavior that leads to an accident with associated injuries.
 These damages, if you do receive them, are always subject to taxation because they are non-compensatory damages.
 You will need to accurately report this on your taxes.

 If you’ve been injured in an auto accident, contact the attorneys at Ted A. Greve and Associates to get a free consultation for your auto accident claim.
-If you have questions about your settlement and the associated taxes, our experienced NC auto accident lawyers are here to help.
+If you have questions about your settlement and the associated taxes, our experienced Charlotte auto accident lawyers are here to help.